oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

 ## Task 3: Deploy Kiali and Jaeger in the cluster (Optional)
 This optional task lets you deploy Kiali and Jaeger in the minikube cluster to view the service mesh graph and enable distributed tracing.
 Distributed tracing enables tracking a request through service mesh that is distributed across multiple services.
 This allows a deeper understanding about request latency, serialization and parallelism via visualization.
-You will be able to visualize the service mesh and the distributed traces after you have run the sample application in the following task.
+You will be able to visualize the service mesh and the distributed traces after you have run the Travel Agent application in the following task.
 The following commands can be executed to deploy Kiali and Jaeger.
 Kiali requires prometheus which should also be deployed in the cluster.

 1. Deploy Kiali.